djacobow/pidog2/install.md

 ## Using the PiDog

-See the install,md in the `rpi_lib` folder for installation and use information.
+See the install.md in the `rpi_lib` folder for installation and use information.